dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/index.md

   ![Screenshot](../../images/tutorials-and-samples/iOS/FPVDemo/record_screenshot.jpg)

   Congratulations!
-Your Aerial FPV iOS app is complete, you can now use this app to control the camera of your Phantom 3 Professional.
+Your Aerial FPV iOS app is complete, you can now use this app to control the camera of your Phantom 4.

 ### Summary